dipshine/ICT/content/posts/learningmodule10.md

  > * I now can differentiate the content modeling on WordPress and Hugo and will select the cms as per my needs.
  >
  >  I can **find and use** resources for self-directed learning.
- > * Compared to other weeks, this week, we only had few readings.
+ > * Compared to other weeks, we only had few readings this week.
 The only resource I used this week was the course readings.